 An Optical measurement device is made up of Optical means.
 We are familiar with the most common applications of optics, namely Microscopes.
-Chemists, Biologists and engineers use various types of microscopes.
+Chemists, Biologists, and engineers use various types of microscopes.
 The main function of the microscope is that, for the visual magnification of small objects to a high degree with an additional provision for taking measurements.
-In this article, we are going to discuss different optical measurement techniques used in metrology for the measurement.
+In this article, we are going to discuss different optical measurement techniques used in metrology for measurement.

 Optical magnification is one of the most widely used techniques in metrology for measurement.
 However, optics has three other principal applications:

-- as in alignment: The optical measurement technique to check alignment employs light rays to establish references such as lines and planes
+- As in alignment: The optical measurement technique to check alignment employs light rays to establish references such as lines and planes

-- as in interferometry: Interferometry uses a phenomenon of light to facilitate measurements at the micrometre level
+- As in interferometry: Interferometry uses a phenomenon of light to facilitate measurements at the micrometre level

-- as an absolute standard of length: use of light as the absolute standard of length
+- As an absolute standard of length: use of light as the absolute standard of length

 There are three Optical Measurement Techniques in metrology. those are